 Smile Brilliant displays its Google Trusted Store verification on its homepage.
 This certificate from Google is given to businesses that offer customers a great shopping experience.

 It acts as both a social proof strategy and a stamp of approval for the brand.
-It helps prospective customers trust the brand and buy from it without hesitation.
+This is one of the powerful social proof examples that helps build trust with potential customers, encouraging them to make a purchase without hesitation.

 Image via Nature Made